 The study period will include Jan 1, 2003to Sep 30, 2015.
 The follow up window when scanning for potential adverse events will begin one day after initiation.
 The maximum follow up will be 30 days after initiation.
 Follow up will be censored at Sep 30, 2015 due to transition to ICD-10-CM coding.
-Patients in matched sets will additionally be censored at death or disenrollment of either member of the set.
+Patients in matched sets will additionally be censored at death or disenrollment of either member of the set or switching of exposure (defined by dispensation for a drug in the other group).
 Because there are not a priori anticipated safety signals, our evaluation will include selection of up to 5 incident outcome nodes that do and up to 5 nodes that do not alert at the 0.01 threshold.
 We will select nodes based on our ability to identify known risk factors for those outcomes.